Bowser proposes increase in police funding, more traffic cameras in D.C. budget

 The mayor said her goal is to eventually increase the size of the city’s police force, from 3,580 at the start of the current fiscal year to 4,000.
 Another city official, speaking at the same on-background preview of the budget for reporters, said it would take nine years, under Bowser’s current rate of funding, to eventually reach 4,000 officers.

 Bowser asked the council to grow the workforce at many other city agencies as well, including adding at least 40 more firefighters; creating 100 full-time positions in the Department of Transportation for crossing guards and traffic controllers to address recent crashes in which children have been hit by cars; and hiring 110 more seasonal leaf collection workers after the city failed to pick up leaves on time this year.
-The budget would specifically create 11 new positions for a crew focused on clearing leaves and snow from the city’s bike lanes — including the 10 miles of new protected bike lanes that Bowser budgeted for building this year.
+The budget would specifically create 11 positions for a crew focused on clearing leaves and snow from the city’s bike lanes — including the 10 miles of new protected bike lanes that Bowser budgeted for building this year.

-The budget, which includes both a one-year spending plan and a five-year plan, includes funding to build a new jail next door to the troubled D.C. jail which would eventually replace the Correctional Detention Facility, one of the jail’s two complexes.
+The budget, which includes both a one-year spending plan and a five-year plan, includes funding to build a new jail next to the troubled D.C. jail which would eventually replace the Correctional Detention Facility, one of the jail’s two complexes.
 But the city official said construction would not begin on the new facility until at least 2026.
 The planned facility, he said, would include room for 500 to 900 fewer inmates than the existing one, reflecting the city’s goal of seeing fewer residents incarcerated.

 The plan also includes long-term funding to construct a new thousand-student high school on the campus formerly owned by Georgetown Day School, and to build a new middle school on the site of the former Banneker High School.